DavidSchinazi/masque-drafts/draft-schinazi-masque-proxy.md

 DNS over HTTPS {{?DoH=RFC8484}} allows encrypting DNS traffic by sending it through an encrypted HTTP connection.
-Colocating a DoH server with a MASQUE CONNECT-IP server provides better performance than using DNS over port 53 inside the encrypted tunnel.
+Colocating a DoH server with a MASQUE IP proxy provides better performance than using DNS over port 53 inside the encrypted tunnel.

 # Security Considerations